yswenli/APM/README.md

 # APM

-High performance TCP communication framework,It is very simple to use，and the general server easy  connection on millions ;message forwarding support, publish subscribe model for.
+High performance TCP communication framework,It is very simple to use，and the general server easy  connection on millions ;message forwarding support for publish/subscribe、private  model.

 <b>Server Example:</b>